TommiDL/LITracer/README.md

 To obtain this code, in order to run or modify the program, download the zip file from the ![v0.3.0](https://github.com/TommiDL/LITracer/archive/refs/tags/v0.3.0.zip) version or clone this repository using the command `git clone https://github.com/TommiDL/LITracer `

+The presence od **jdk version 21** is requested as a fundamental prerequisite for the correct functioning of the program

 To satisfy the requested dependencies in order to run this code use the command `./gradlew build`.

 Finally run the command `./gradlew test` to check the correct behavior of the code.